D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

 end
 ```

 Finally we need to secure the /text url in production so that only Twilio can POST to it.
-We do this by adding `  config.middleware.use Rack::TwilioWebhookAuthentication, Rails.application.secrets.twilio_auth_token, '/text'
+We do this by adding **`config.middleware.use Rack::TwilioWebhookAuthentication, Rails.application.secrets.twilio_auth_token, '/text'
-` to the end of config/environments/production.rb. _This means that when its running in production mode you will not be able to curl your URL to simulate a Twilio request_
+`** to the end of config/environments/production.rb. _This means that when its running in production mode you will not be able to curl your URL to simulate a Twilio request_

 Now that we need to connect to Twilio's servers it becomes much harder to run things locally.
 If you want to experiment with getting it working locally [this](https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html) is an article on Twilio's site about how to do it.
-Instead in Part 2 of this tutorial we are going to get our application running on Heroku.
+In Part 2 of this tutorial we are going to get our application running on Heroku.

 Addition resources: